 They may not cover medical treatment and hospital care outside the United States.
 Check if they cover medical evacuation back to the US.
 This can cost anywhere from $25,000-$50,000.
 You may need to purchase additional coverage.

-4) Make sure you have a credit card with a high spending limit.
+4) Ensure you have a credit card with a high spending limit.

 You may not be able to leave the hospital without leaving a substantial down payment.
-They wouldn’t let us leave until we authorized a $5,000.00 payment.
+They wouldn’t let us go until we authorized a $5,000.00 payment.